eriksensousa/eriksensousa/README.md

 - ❤️ I love read many books, learn new things and puzzle games

-- 💬 I love to learn other languages and I currently speak French, Spanish, German, in addition to English and Portuguese.
+- 💬 I love to learn other languages and I currently speak French, Spanish, (a little bit of) German, in addition to English and Portuguese
 </div>
 <div>
     <h3>CONNECT WITH ME</h3>